Payment startup Chipper Cash raises $6M for Southern Africa expansion – TechCrunch

-African cross-border fintech startup Chipper Cash has raised a $6 million seed-round led by Deciens Capital.
+African cross-border fintech startup Chipper Cash has raised a $6 million seed round led by Deciens Capital.

-The San Francisco-based company offers mobile-based, no fee, P2P payment services in six countries: Ghana, Uganda, Nigeria, Tanzania, Rwanda, and Kenya.
+The San Francisco-based company offers mobile-based, no fee, P2P payment services in six countries: Ghana, Uganda, Nigeria, Tanzania, Rwanda and Kenya.

 Chipper Cash will use the capital to grow its team and move into new geographic areas, according to CEO Ham Serunjogi.